 2. 1912 – 6201 Maple Street.

 This is my go-to place for a drink after sundown on a nice Summer night.
-Their rooftop bar is absolutely beautiful and offers a great view of Benson.
+Their rooftop bar is gorgeous and offers a great view of Benson.
 It’s sometimes hard to get a table on the rooftop, but it’s oh-so-worth-it!

 4. Joslyn Art Museum.
 2200 Dodge Street

-The building itself is a work of art, built-in 1931, it’s one of the finest examples of Art Deco architecture in the country.
+The building itself is a work of art, built in 1931; it’s one of the country’s finest examples of Art Deco architecture.
 Believe it or not, admission to this gem is FREE!
 This is a must-do while in Omaha.

 5. Bob Kerrey Pedestrian Bridge.
 705 Riverfront Drive

-In fact, the bridge is painted to show where the state of Nebraska ends, and Iowa begins, so you can stand with one foot in each state while on the bridge.
+In fact, the bridge is painted to show where the state of Nebraska ends and Iowa begins so that you can stand with one foot in each state while on the bridge.

 6. Omaha Restaurants

 Omaha is home to so many good, local restaurants, cafes, and bakeries it’s hard to say what I like best – it all depends on the mood.
 But, if I had to pick favorites, here they are